UnSit Walk-1 Treadmill Desk Review

 For This Kind of Price Tag, You Should Get More

-The warranty is surprisingly short on the Walk-1’s motor, with only two years on all parts, and one year on labor.
-Other units in this price range like the ThermoTread GT and the LifeSpan TR5000 (both $1,499) carry a three-year warranty on the motor.
-With its 350 lb user weight rating (compared to 400 lbs for the ThermoTread and TR5000), the Walk-1 appears to be more in the class of the Lifespan TR1200-DT3 walking treadmill, which also carries a similar, shorter warranty – but a price tag that’s $700 lower.
+UnSit adjusted their warranty on the Walk-1's motor, with three years on all parts to be on par with full-sized units like ThermoTread GT and the LifeSpan TR5000 that both carry a three-year warranty on the motor.
+With its 350 lb user weight rating (compared to 400 lbs for the ThermoTread and TR5000), the Walk-1 appears to be more in the class of the Lifespan TR1200-DT3 walking treadmill, which has the same weight capacity and a close motor rating.

 To see how the other walking treadmill bases on the market compare, check out our comprehensive Standalone Treadmill Base Reviews.
 To see how the UnSit compares to other complete walking workstations, check out our comprehensive Integrated Treadmill Desk Reviews.
 Note that WorkWhileWalking has reviewed every treadmill desk workstation that has ever been introduced since the inception of the industry, starting with the Steelcase Walkstation back in 2007, and including the more recently introduced ThermoTread GT, NordicTrack, ProForm, InMovement, RebelDesk, and of course the Lifespan TR800, TR1200 and TR5000 treadmill desks, as well as the now-defunct TreadDesk and Woodway.